OICR/softeng-blog/_posts/francois_gerthoffert/2017-08-21-Infrastructure-procurement-in-large-scale-genomic-projects.md

     - Procurement
     - Cloud Infrastructure
 teaser:
-    info: While working on the Cancer Genome Collaboratory project, the team recently finalized procurement of what is likely going to be the last major purchase of storage resources.
-It will be adding 3,6 PB of raw storage capacity, which should give us with adequate data redundancy and safeguards, around 1 PB of additional storage available to researchers.
-But more than 3 years into the project, it's also a good time to reflect on our procurement strategy.
+    info: More than 3 years into the project, it's a good time to reflect on our procurement strategy for the Cancer Genome Collaboratory, with a focused on the Storage infrastructure.
     image: francois_gerthoffert/collab-procurement/collab-logo.png
 header:
     version: small